 Do you tell yourself you’re always stressed and angry?
 That you’re not strong enough to handle your kids, that you’re making mistake after mistake?

 Those words and the way you think affects your confidence and belief in yourself.
 From time to time you will feel stressed and angry, and you may crumble when faced with a challenge.
-But change your internal dialogue, and you’ll also change how you respond to 3 year old defiant behavior.
+But change your internal dialogue, and you’ll also change how you respond to your defiant 3 year old.

 2. See yourselves as on the same side